tenpy/tenpy/doc/IntroNpc.rst

 Assigning charges to non-physical legs
 --------------------------------------
 From the above physical examples, it should be clear how you assign charges to physical legs.
-But what about other legs, e.g, the virtual bond of an MPS?
+But what about other legs, e.g, the virtual bond of an MPS (or an MPO)?

 The charge of these bonds must be derived by using the 'rule for non-zero entries', as far as they are not arbitrary.
 As a concrete example, consider an MPS on just two spin 1/2 sites::